jkeuper/zauberfeder/hosts/example/host.md

 Raw packets sent: 85444 (3.760MB) | Rcvd: 74052 (2.979M
 ```
 ## Check the robots.txt
+Checking the robots.txt on the server, reveals some interesting urls.
 ![](screenshot.png)

 ## Check the url /SomeWebService/
+The url /SomeWebService/ reveals a very interesting web application.
 ![](screenshot.png)

 ## Check version